coperyan/mlb-videos/README.md

 As a Giants fan, I was immensely proud of our 2021 season.
 I spent the rough offseason watching plenty of highlights from the record year, and ended up throwing together a few compilations.
 After manually collecting & editing a few -- the nagging `you can automate this` voice came into my head.

+This solution provides all of the necessary resources to gather, analysis/transform, and visualize your data through video.

 ## Overview

 ### Data